hornsten/fluffington-post/README.md

 - [Comments](#comments)

 ## Home Page
-* Click the button to scrape new articles from The Huffington Post Cute-Animal News
+* Scrape new articles from The Huffington Post Cute-Animal News
 * Click image to read the full article
 * Save Scraped Articles